miraliumre/magnolia/README.md

 ### Compatibility notice

+Despite being designed and developed specifically for use with legacy BIOS, Magnolia is UEFI compatible.
+Currently, UEFI can load and execute OpROM from legacy BIOS when the Compatibility Support Module (CSM) is enabled.
-Please note that Magnolia has been specifically designed and developed for use with legacy BIOS and not UEFI.
-It is important to be aware that we have not tested Magnolia on UEFI systems, and there are currently no plans to support UEFI in the foreseeable future.
+There are no plans to support native UEFI in the near future.

 ### Disclaimer